qiita-spots/qiita/qiita_pet/support_files/doc/source/references.rst

 Robbins, H.E.
 (1968).
 “Estimating the Total Probability of the unobserved outcomes of an experiment”.
 Ann Math.
 Statist.
 39(1): 256-257.
 Shannon, C.E. and Weaver, W. (1949).
 “The mathematical theory of communication”.
 University of Illonois Press, Champaign, Illonois.
 Simpson, E.H.
 (1949).
 “Measurement of Diversity”.
 Nature.
 (163): 688.
+Sorenson, T. (1948) "A method of establishing groups of equal amplitude in plant sociology based on similarity of species content."
+Kongelige Danske Videnskabernes Selskab 5.1-34: 4-7.
 Strong, W.L.
 (2002).
 “Assessing species abundance uneveness within and between plant communities”.
 Community Ecology (3): 237-246.
 Whittaker, R.H.
 (1960).
 “Vegetation of the Siskiyou Mountains, Oregon and California”.
 Ecological Monographs.
 (30)” 279–338.